Sushant05P/Personal-Finance-Dashboard/README.md

 📊 Finance Dashboard (Streamlit)
 This is a personal finance tracker built using Streamlit and Plotly that lets users:

-.Upload bank transaction CSV files
+•	Upload bank transaction CSV files

-.Automatically or manually categorize expenses
+•	Automatically or manually categorize expenses

-.Track spending using interactive charts (Pie, Bar, Line)
+•	Track spending using interactive charts (Pie, Bar, Line)

-.View summary of payments and total expenses
+•	View summary of payments and total expenses

-.Edit and manage expense categories dynamically
+•	Edit and manage expense categories dynamically

 🚀 Features
 Easy CSV upload for transaction data